 What does it mean for technology to be designated “EAR99,” and how can I determine if my organization’s technology is designated EAR99?

-EAR99 is a catch-all Export Control Classification Number (“ECCN”) designation for items that are subject to Commerce Department jurisdiction but that are not listed on the Commerce Control List (“CCL”)—or in other words, items that are not export-controlled.
-A license is required to export items on the CCL.
-And, prior to the effective date of the new Rule, a license was also required to export items designated EAR99 to parties on the US Entity List.
-To determine whether there are any license requirements for an item to be exported, the item needs to be analyzed against the CCL to determine its ECCN.
+EAR99 is a catch-all Export Control Classification Number (“ECCN”) designation for items that are subject to Commerce Department jurisdiction but do not fall within the scope of a specific ECCN on the Commerce Control List (“CCL”).
+Prior to the effective date of the new Rule, a license was also required to export any items designated EAR99 to parties on the US Entity List.
+To determine whether there are any license requirements for an item to be exported it first needs to be analyzed against the CCL to determine its ECCN.
 The organization should consult with an attorney to discuss any specific questions related to determining the ECCN designation of its technology.

 Following the new Rule, can my organization permit Entity List companies to access its online repository of documents?

 Maybe.
-Upon its effective date, the new Rule revises the U.S. Entity List to authorize the release of information designated as EAR99, without a license, to a company listed on the Entity List if (i) the company is a member of a standards organization, and (ii) the release of information is for the purpose of contributing to the revision or development of a standard.
-Whether the organization can permit an Entity List company to access its online repository will depend on the ECCN designation of the items to be accessed, as well as the purpose for permitting the Entity List company to access the items.
+Upon its effective date, the new Rule revises the U.S. BIS Entity List to authorize the release of information designated as EAR99 or controlled on the CCL for Anti-Terrorism reasons only, without a license, to Huawei and its foreign affiliates, and potentially to additional companies listed on the U.S. Entity List (if BIS were to update its Entity List designation to expand the scope of permitted exports and the need for any license) if (i) the company is a member of a standards organization, and (ii) the release of information is for the purpose of contributing to the revision or development of a standard.
+Whether the organization can permit an Entity List company to access its online repository will depend on the ECCN designation of the items to be accessed, as well as the purpose for permitting the Entity List company to access the items, and the specifics of that company’s entity list designation.
 The organization should contact an attorney to discuss any specific questions related to determining whether it may permit an Entity List company to access its technology or information.